fdu-harry/XSleepFusion/README.md

 # XSleepFusion

+## Publication
-XSleepFusion: A Dual-stage Information Bottleneck Fusion Framework for Interpretable Multimodal Sleep Analysis
+**Our paper:** *A Dual-stage Information Bottleneck Fusion Framework for Interpretable Multimodal Sleep Analysis*
+**Status:** <span style="color: red">**Major revision**</span>
+**Journal:** Information Fusion, 2025

 # Time Series Classification Models

 This repository contains implementations of various deep learning models for time series classification.
 Each model accepts input shape of (batch_size, 3, 256).

+Note: For comparison models, the number of input channels can be adjusted by modifying the intermediate convolutional channel parameters in their respective .py files.
+The default setting is 3 channels.

 ## Model Files and Their Corresponding Papers